Quantum advantage and stability to errors in analogue quantum simulators: Quantum advantage with noisy quantum simulators

 A numerical illustration of this analysis is shown in Fig.~\ref{fig:gapless_adb} --- here, we use the adiabatic quantum algorithm to find the energy density observable in the ground state of the critical SSH model (i.e.~Eq.~\ref{eq:SSH} with $J = 1$).
 Figure \ref{fig:gapless_adb}(a) shows the convergence of the energy density observable, in the absence of errors, to its thermodynamic limit --- we see that a power-law convergence is obtained, as physically expected for gapless models.
 In Fig.~\ref{fig:gapless_adb}(b), we use a system-size that yields a precision of $O(f(\delta))$, as determined by the stability bounds on the ground-state of this model, and simulate an adiabatic algorithm to find the ground state in the presence of hardware error.
 We see that, in the presence of errors, the accuracy in the achieved precision is fundamentally limited by the hardware precision $\delta$ --- Fig.~\ref{fig:gapless_adb} shows the run-time of the adiabatic algorithm as a function of this hardware-limited precision.
 We see that this run-time scales polynomially with $1/\varepsilon$, where $\varepsilon$ is the hardware-limited precision that is achieved by the adiabatic algorithm.

 To define a notion of advantage in the presence of noise, we can now compare the classical and quantum run-times needed to achieve this hardware-limited precision.
 Assuming $f(\delta) = \text{poly}(\delta)$, it follows from the discussion in the previous subsection that we would need classical run-times that are either superpolynomial or exponential in $\text{poly}(1/\delta)$ to achieve the precision that can be achieved by quantum simulators in time $\text{poly}(1/\delta)$.
-If $\delta$ is decreased by a constant factor, then the run-time of the quantum simulator will only increase at-most polynomially with this factor, while the run-time of the classical simulator will increase by a super-polynomial or exponential factor.

-More specifically, in the case of dynamics, we can evolve the noisy quantum-simulator for time $t=O(\delta^{-1/(d + 2)})$ and, from proposition \ref{prop:t_evol}, we obtain an error in local observable that $\to 0$ as $\text{poly}(\delta)$.
-All known classical algorithms, based either on exact methods or cluster expansion, will have a run-time which is $\exp(O(\text{poly}(1/\delta)))$ thus one would obtain an exponential quantum advantage in the sense of the previous paragraph.
-Similary, for the ground state, depending on whether we have logarithmic or power-law convergence, one would obtain a superpolynomial or an exponential quantum advantage.
-We summarize our expectation of noisy quantum advantage for the quantum simulation task of dynamics and ground states in the table 1.
-This table is based on both the stability results provided in the previous two sections, as well as the scaling conjectured above for the run-times of classical algorithms.
+That is, if $\delta$ is decreased by a constant factor, then the run-time of the quantum simulator will only increase at-most polynomially with this factor, while the run-time of the classical simulator will increase by a super-polynomial or exponential factor.
+We summarize our expectation of noisy quantum advantage for the quantum simulation task of finding local observables in dynamics, ground states and fixed points in the table \ref{table:run_times}.
+This table is based on both the stability results provided in section~\ref{sec:stability}, as well as the classical and quantum-time analysis for many-body models performed in section \ref{sec:ideal_qsim}.